 Apprenticeships are work-based training programmes which involve on-the-job training to develop relevant skills and a recognised qualification whilst earning.

-Lincoln International Business School offers the opportunity to study for a degree while gaining on-the-job experience and a professional pathway for future development.Chartered Management Degree Apprenticeship (CMDA) and The Senior Leader Master’s Degree Apprenticeship (SLMDA).Find out More
+Lincoln International Business School works with employers to provide employees with the opportunity to study for a degree while gaining hands-on experience and a professional pathway for future development through a Chartered Management Degree Apprenticeship (CMDA) and The Senior Leader Master’s Degree Apprenticeship (SLMDA).Find out More

 The apprenticeship provision within Lincoln’s School of Engineering reflects and draws upon our experience and knowledge of industries we collaborate with in both our teaching and research activities.
 Our programmes draw on the workplace practices and experiences of a modern industrial workplace.Find out More